 While developing a remote work agreement, equipment and resource needs must be carefully assessed.
-In consultation with the employee and other appropriate university personnel, the dean/director will determine the equipment and communication services needs of each remote work assignment on a case-by-case basis (including hardware, software, modems, phone and data lines, facsimile equipment, photocopiers, etc.), and will make a determination regarding feasibility of providing such equipment and services.
+In consultation with the employee and other appropriate university personnel, the supervisor will determine the equipment and communication services needs of each remote work assignment on a case-by-case basis (including hardware, software, modems, phone and data lines, facsimile equipment, photocopiers, etc.), and will make a determination regarding feasibility of providing such equipment and services.
 Equipment supplied by the university will be maintained by the university.
 Equipment supplied by the employee will be maintained by the employee.
 The university accepts no responsibility for damage or repairs to employee-owned equipment.
 The use and availability of university equipment may be one of the factors in determining whether to approve a remote work agreement.

 Equipment supplied by the university as part of a remote work agreement is to be used for business purposes only.
 The employee working remotely agrees to take due care to protect the items from damage or theft.
 Upon termination of employment or of the remote work agreement, all university property will be returned to the University immediately.